Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Multiple_attachments.md

 **Step 3**

-1. Upload and send multiple attachments of allowed and not allowed sizes in the linked channel or DM/GM on MS Teams.
+1. Upload and send multiple attachments of sizes smaller and larger than the allowed size in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM in MM.

 **Expected**